SanduniDewmini/Muthuhetti-Gamage-Sanduni-Dewmini/README.md

 # 👋 Hi, I'm Sanduni Dewmini

 Welcome to my personal GitHub repository!
 I am a Statistics graduate from the University of Sri Jayewardenepura, currently serving as a Teaching Assistant in the Department of Statistics and was a Research Intern at the International Water Management Institute (IWMI).
 I actively contribute to the Statistical Consultancy Service of the University, supporting research and data analysis across multiple domains.

 Alongside my academic and research work, I also work as a freelance Mathematics teacher, teaching students from Grade 6 to Ordinary Level.

-Passionate about transforming data into meaningful insights through statistical modeling, machine learning, and interactive dashboards.
+Passionate about transforming data into meaningful insights.
+My main areas of interest are Data Science, Business Statistics, and Artificial Intelligence (AI).

 ## 📂 Featured Projects